-The Department of Critical Care Medicine’s clinical focus is to provide masterful care for critically ill patients in our medical centers.
+We provide masterful care for critically ill patients in intensive care units.
 We are leaders in the global medical community as well as our own.
 We are visible, respected, and in constant communication with members of the international critical care community and we sit at the table with respected and influential global champions of excellence in health care including the Society of Critical Care Medicine, the European Society of Intensive Care Medicine, and the American College of Emergency Medicine.

-Attending physicians in the Department of Critical Care are all certified by the appropriate Boards of Medical Specialists and are trained and experienced in teaching medical trainees at every level of postgraduate training, including medical students from the University of Pittsburgh.
+Our attending physicians are all certified by the appropriate boards of medical specialists and are trained and experienced in teaching medical trainees at every level of postgraduate training, including medical students from the University of Pittsburgh.
 Night and after-hours call is inseparable from critical care.
 Departmental critical care physicians are always available for consultations about patient care questions from colleagues on all the ward services throughout the hospital.

 Our physicians in the Adult Division provide high-quality, around-the-clock direct patient care for the sickest patients in our hospitals, including UPMC Presbyterian, UPMC Montefiore, UPMC Magee, UPMC Mercy, and the Oakland VA Hospitals.

 Our Pediatric Division provides full intensive care services for pediatric patients from birth to young adults at Children’s Hospital of Pittsburgh of UPMC.